Home

 Laws and standards vary from country to country; familiarize yourself with local regulations concerning electrical wiring involving mains/wall power.
 If you have any doubts at all, seek out the assistance of a technician, electrician or repair person who can help you.
 This does not mean simply posting to a forum asking for help!
 Get some hands-on assistance from a knowledgeable person who can physically help you with the wiring.

 You could be held liable if a piece of equipment you miswired causes injury or death.
-Don't fuck around; this isn't the time to pretend you know what you're doing if you really don't.
+Don't mess around; this isn't the time to pretend you know what you're doing if you really don't.

 Use an RCD or GFCI equipped circuit to power your unit when you are building/testing it.
 This may protect you in case of accidental contact with a live wire.